eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 ```

 > ℹ️ Node Bootstrapping
 Bootstrapping a node becomes necessary when either the system contracts must be deployed, or some functionality must be activated by a protocol feature.
-For simplicitly, node bootstrapping will be showcased in another guide when required.
+For simplicity, node bootstrapping will be showcased in another guide when required.

 ### Create Test Accounts